WithPrecedent/wonka/README.md

 # wonka uses dataclasses because they are easier to read at a glance, but you
-# may use regular old classes if you would prefer.
+# may use standard classes, if you would prefer.
 @dataclasses.dataclass
 class Base(wonka.Subclasser):